These Are the Best Legitimate Work-From-Home Jobs for 2020

 Start your job search by looking in the mirror.
 Being your own boss has its pros and cons.
 You’re working without a safety net, but you have maximum flexibility.
 Here are some options:

 The job: Would you like the freedom to work at home while helping others succeed?
-Those are the perks of working as a bookkeeper, says Ben Robinson, a certified public accountant and business owner who teaches others to become virtual bookkeepers through his online course, Bookkeeper Business Launch.
-We asked him for advice for making this career track work for you.
-You can read the full interview here.
+Those are the perks of working as a bookkeeper, says Ben Robinson, a certified public accountant and business owner who teaches others to become virtual bookkeepers through his online course, Bookkeepers.com.

-Requirements: You don’t have to have a CPA to be successful in this business.
+Requirements: You don’t have to have a CPA to start a bookkeeping business.
 In fact, all you really need are decent computer skills and a passion for helping business owners tackle real-world problems.

-Average earnings: The average full-time bookkeeper earns nearly $40,000 per year (almost $19/hour), according to the U.S. Bureau of Labor Statistics.
-But Robinson pointed out that as a freelancer or contractor, you can actually earn a higher hourly rate while working fewer hours.
-He says to aim for $60 an hour.
+Average earnings: According to the 2019 Intuit Rate Survey, bookkeepers can make up to $69 an hour.
+But Robinson pointed out that as a freelancer or contractor, you could actually earn a higher hourly rate while working fewer hours.

 2. Earn an Easy $2,000/Month as a Transcriber